Kinzi/instagram-post-bot/README.md

 2. Follow step 1 from this [Google API tutorial](https://developers.google.com/sheets/api/quickstart/nodejs) for nodejs.
 Store this file under `.credentials/client_secret.json` in the root folder.

 3. Set your keys and passwords in the config.js file.
 All keys but "ADD_TO_CAPTION" can also be set as heroku environment variables.
-Use "/r" for lione breaks in ADD_TO_CAPTION.
+Use "/r" for line breaks in ADD_TO_CAPTION.

 Use cron notation to set post interval: